 Native Australian foods?
 You must be crazy

-A lot of people ask how I’ve stuck at developing Australian native foods for the two and a half decades from when I was introduced to the wild food resources of Australia’s Aborigines and recognised that we could not afford to lose this knowledge as Aboriginal culture changed and I knew there was an industry in commercialising these amazing ingredients.
+A lot of people ask how I’ve stuck at developing Australian wild foods for over 3 decades from when I was introduced to these unique resources of the World’s longest living culture.
+I recognised that we could not afford to lose this knowledge post-invasion and I knew there was an industry in commercialising these amazing ingredients.
+My thoughts were along the lines of “a few years of hard work and I’ll be an overnight success”.
 Well, with 20:20 hindsight, I must have been crazy.

-To create the native food industry meant working with suppliers, collectors, chefs, caterers and small manufacturers and moving into export markets as well.
+To create the wild food industry meant working with suppliers (both, Aboriginal and non-Aboriginal collectors and growers), chefs, caterers, manufacturers and then the challenges of moving into export markets as well.
 As I created demand for any particular food other entrepreneurs, often those who I trusted and with whom I worked closely grabbed a piece of the market and carved out a niche for themselves in competition.
-That’s business, I guess and it isn’t in our Australian nature to collaborate too much and it did force me to run that little bit harder to stay out in front.
+That’s business, I guess and it isn’t in our Australian nature to collaborate too much but it did force me to run that little bit harder to stay out in front.
+Competition IS healthy even though hard at times.

-So I used my science background to develop leading edge processing ingredients for larger manufacturers who needed more than just simple herbs, spices, fruits or juices.
-This included:
+So I used my science background to develop leading edge processing ingredients for innovative manufacturers who needed more than just simple herbs, spices, fruits or juices.
+I also learned that chefs who run serious food kitchens prefer high quality, easy to use ingredients including syrups, sauce bases, preserves, infused oils, seasonings and more.
+Anything good that makes their lives easier and their dishes more consistent.

 encapsulated essential oils, fruit juices and extracts